Standard 7 - Overseas student transfers

 - information on the student's right to appeal the decision in accordance with the University’s appeals processes.

-- Mt Helen, Camp Street, Berwick and Gippsland Campus Students: The student is to complete the Registered Providers Application for Transfer Appeal (Section 1) Form (Refer to Forms Section below) and submit it to the Manager, Compliance, Centre for University Partnerships within the allowed 20 working days.
+- Mt Helen, Camp Street, Berwick and Gippsland Campus Students: The student is to complete the Registered Providers Application for Transfer Appeal (Section 1) Form (Refer to Forms Section below) and submit it to the Manager, International and Strategic Compliance, Centre for University Partnerships within the allowed 20 working days.

 - Partner Provider Students: The student must complete the Registered Providers Application for Transfer Appeal (Section 1) Form, (Refer to Forms Section below) and submit it to the Nominated Officer at their teaching site.
 The Nominated Officer is to within 48 hours forward the Application for Transfer Appeal Section 1 form to CUP.

-- CUP will forward the Application for Appeal Section 1 and 2 forms to the Manager, Compliance, Centre for University Partnerships within three working days of receipt of the application to appeal.
+- CUP will forward the Application for Appeal Section 1 and 2 forms to the Manager, International and Strategic Compliance, Centre for University Partnerships within three working days of receipt of the application to appeal.

-- Appeal: The Manager, Compliance, Centre for University Partnerships will facilitate the appeal process and the student will be formally notified of the outcome of the student's appeal within 5 working days of the receipt of the appeal application forwarded by the Nominated Officer.
+- Appeal: The Manager, International and Strategic Compliance, Centre for University Partnerships will facilitate the appeal process and the student will be formally notified of the outcome of the student's appeal within 5 working days of the receipt of the appeal application forwarded by the Nominated Officer.

 - External Review: If the Student is not satisfied with the result of the Appeal process, the student has the right to access the external appeals process through the Victorian Ombudsman.

-- Students transferring from another provider to the University who have not completed six months of study at their current provider will not eligible for admission until an appropriate release letter is provided.
+- Students transferring from another provider to the University who have not completed six months of study at their current provider will not be eligible for admission until the restricted period has been released in PRISMS.
 No transfer approval is required where evidence is provided:

 - the student has completed at least six months study in his or her principal program: or